IDESplat: Iterative Depth Probability Estimation for Generalizable 3D Gaussian Splatting: Experiments

-To comprehensively analyze the efficiency and reconstruction performance of IDESplat with different iteration counts, we conducted detailed ablation experiments.
+We conduct ablation experiments to evaluate the efficiency and reconstruction performance of IDESplat under different iteration counts.
 In these experiments, the Gaussian Focused Module and Depth Probability Boosting Strategy were used by default.
 Additionally, during the iterative process, we gradually increased the resolution, and the depth search range was progressively halved.
 For 3 iterations, the feature resolutions during warping were $\frac{1}{4}$, $\frac{1}{2}$, and $1$ of the original resolution.
 For 4 iterations, the model iterates twice at the largest feature size.
 When the number of iterations is 0, it represents performing a single warp for depth probability estimation.
 The results of the experiment, as shown in Tab.~\ref{tab:ablation_iterations}, indicate that even with a single iteration, our method provides a 0.45 dB improvement.
 With 3 iterations, the performance improves by 0.93 dB.
-Furthermore, as the number of iterations increases, the increase in parameters is minimal, and the memory usage remains comparable to existing methods.
-Although inference time increases with more iterations, the performance improvement is substantial by the third iteration, while still maintaining real-time inference.
+Increasing the iteration count adds little parameter overhead and keeps memory usage comparable to existing methods.
+Despite the longer inference time, 3 iterations already provide a substantial gain while maintaining real-time inference.